Why Membership Site Owners Should Attend Conferences

 Conferences are a fantastic opportunity to have a member gathering, where you can not only meet your members in the flesh and further your relationship with them; but your members get to meet each other too.

-Having the chance to meet up with a small group of Member Site Academy members before Social Media Marketing World was one of the highlights of the trip – one we’ve since been able to replicate at events around the world – however this would have been trickier to arrange if not for the fact that those guys were in town for the conference.
+Having the chance to meet up with a small group of Membership Academy members before Social Media Marketing World was one of the highlights of the trip – one we’ve since been able to replicate at events around the world – however this would have been trickier to arrange if not for the fact that those guys were in town for the conference.

 Network and build relationships